Marine Biology 2018

 Session 1: Oceanography

-Oceanography, also known as oceanology, is the study of the physical and the biological aspects of the ocean.
-It is an Earth Science which covers a wide range of topics, including ecosystem dynamics, ocean currents, waves, and geophysical Fluid Dynamics, plate tectonics and the geology of the sea floor; and fluxes of various chemical substances and physical properties within the ocean and across its boundaries.
-These diverse topics reflect multiple disciplines that oceanographers blend to further knowledge of the world ocean and understanding of processes within astronomy, biology, chemistry, geography, geology, hydrology, meteorology and physics.
+Oceanography is the investigation of the physical and the organic parts of the sea.
+It is an Earth Science which covers an extensive variety of points, including biological community flow, sea streams, waves, and geophysical Fluid Dynamics, plate tectonics and the geography of the ocean depths; and transitions of different compound substances and physical properties inside the sea and over its limits.
+These various points mirror numerous controls that oceanographers mix to promote information of the world sea and comprehension of procedures inside topography, hydrology, meteorology, material science, astronomy, biology, chemistry, geography, geology and physics.

 Session Keywords: Oceanography Conferences, Marine Biology Conferences, Marine Ecology Conferences, Marine Sciences Conferences, Oceanographers Conferences, Ocean Science Conferences, Ocean Science Meetings, Conferences 2018, Aqua Science Meetings